raycast/extensions/extensions/simple-youdao/README.md

 ## Some enhancements

-#### the content to translate supports with below order:
+* the content to translate supports with below order:

-1. Selection content in your most front window
+  * Selection content in your most front window

-2. Clipboard content
+  * Clipboard content

-3. User input
+  * User input

-4. Use `ctrl+Return` to pronounce the words
+* show phonetic on translated content

-#### show phonetic on translated content
+* Use `ctrl+Return` to pronounce the words

 ## Future plan